 |U-968||18 Mar 1943||9 May 1945||7 patrols (129 days)|

 Otto Westphalen began his naval career in October 1938.
-A year later he took part in the Poland campaign on the school ship Schlesien.
-Later he served six months on the torpedo boat Kondor before joining the U-boat force in October 1940.
+A year later he took part in the Poland campaign on the school ship Schlesien, and afterwards served six months on the torpedo boat Kondor before joining the U-boat force in October 1940.

-In 1941 he made four patrols as watch officer on U-566, two in the Arctic Ocean and two in the North Atlantic - the last one to Canadian Waters during Jan - March 1942.
+In 1941 he made four patrols as Watch Officer on U-566, two in the Arctic and two in the North Atlantic - the last in Canadian waters during Jan - March 1942.
 In May 1942 he took command of the school boat U-121.

 He sank two British warships: the sloops HMS Lark and Lapwing.
-He surrendered in May 1945 in Narvik.
+He surrendered U-968 at Narvik in May 1945.

-During Jan 1944 Otto Westphalen served on the military court, along with fellow officer Wolfgang Dittmers, in the case against the Commander of U-154, Oscar-Heinz Kusch accused of defeatism and other politically motivated charges by his 1WO, Dr. Ulrich Abel.
-The prosecutor asked for 10 years but the court sentenced him to death.
-After the war Dittmers and Westphalen tried to defend their actions by stating that Kusch's political views had somehow made his U-boat less effective to the war effort - a faulty view at best.
-Kusch's fellow officers did nothing to save his life (neither did Dönitz who probably could have stopped the whole thing).
-Kusch was executed by a firing squad in Kiel on 12 May 1944 (Rust, 2001).
+After the war Westphalen and Dittmers tried to defend their actions by stating that Kusch's political views had somehow made his U-boat less effective in the war effort - a questionable view at best.
+Kusch's fellow officers did nothing to save his life (and neither did Dönitz, who could probably have chosen to prevent the matter going this far, as he did in the case of other U-boat officers who fell foul of the Gestapo).
+Kusch was executed by firing squad in Kiel on 12 May 1944 (Rust, 2001).

 SourcesBusch, R & Röll, H-J. (1998).
 German U-boat commanders of World War II.